UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_5/Lab_5.md

 ## Displaying the Action Bar Icon Using Code

 **Step 1:**
-- In the Android project view, expand the java folder and the first sub-folder, and then double click on the `MainActivity.kt` to open the code window.
+- In the Android project view, expand the java folder and the first sub-folder, and then double-click on the `MainActivity.kt` to open the code window.
-- Click at the end of `setContentView` line, press Enter and type the following three statements to display the logo in the Action bar:
+- Click at the end of `setContentView` line, press Enter, and type the following three statements to display the logo in the Action bar:

 ```kt
 supportActionBar?.setDisplayShowCustomEnabled(true)